Can I be enrolled in the prerequisites and still apply to the Nursing Program?

 Do you offer an LPN program?

-No we do not offer an LPN program at this time.
-These are offered through the vocational technology schools.
+These programs are offered through the vocational technology schools.
 We offer the LPN/Paramedic to RN option that allows completion of our program in three semesters.

 How long is the program?